ballerina-platform/ballerina-dev-website/learn/writing-secure-ballerina-code.md

 #### JWT Inbound Authentication and Authorization

 Ballerina supports JWT Authentication and Authorization for services.
 The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Bearer <token>`.
-Then the extracted credential will be passed to the initialized AuthProvider and get validated.
+Then the extracted credential will be passed to the initialized AuthProvider and validated.
 The `jwt:InboundJwtAuthProvider` is used to validate the credentials (JWT) passed by the AuthHandler against the `jwt:JwtValidatorConfig` provided by the user.

 JWT validation requires several additional configurations for the `jwt:JwtValidatorConfig` including: